 Once you have figured out all the tips and tricks above, you have gained a little following, and your engagement rate is high enough, you could try reaching out to small brands you think would be interested in cooperating with you!

-Also, always remember to only work with brands whose products/services you actually like and use.
+Remember to only work with brands whose products and services you actually like and use.
 Be sincere!
 The amount of brand deals or collaborative posts you make doesn’t determine how good of an influencer you are!
 We would say quite the opposite: the more carefully you choose your partners, the less you have them, and the more valuable content you share (your own recommendations, honest opinions, personal stories), the more trustworthy you will seem and the greater the value of each cooperation!

-So, remember, being an influencer on Instagram doesn’t mean just simply posting content whenever you feel like it or receiving products from brands out of the blue.
+So, remember, being a social media influencer doesn’t mean posting content whenever you feel like it or receiving products from brands out of the blue.
 It’s not a casual hobby but a full-time job like any other: building a business, having a strategy and a vision, thinking many steps ahead, and having a goal.
 So, be dedicated to what you do, and don’t expect to be a successful content creator in the next or a few days.
 We wish you the best of luck! 🤍